arpansaha13/messaging-system/README.md

 - Real-time one-to-one chat.
 - Real-time message status updates and read receipts.
+- Pin and unpin chat.
+- Archive and unarchive chat.
+- Clear messages and delete chat.
-- Light and dark mode switching.
+- Light and dark mode.

 > This project is a WIP and more features will be added soon.